Drug information

 • Store erythromycin tablets at room temperature, 68°F to 77°F (20°C to 25°C).

-• Store erythromycin granules for oral suspension at room temperature, 68°F to 77°F (20°C to 25°C).
-After mixing erythromycin granules with water as instructed by your health care provider or pharmacist, store the oral suspension in a refrigerator and use within 10 days.
+• Store erythromycin granules for oral suspension, before reconstitution (mixing), at room temperature, 68°F to 77°F (20°C to 25°C).
+After erythromycin granules have been reconstituted, store the oral suspension in a refrigerator and use within 10 days.

 • Store erythromycin delayed-release capsules between 59° F and 86° F (15° C and 30° C).